My

 have weight in at a pound before the spawn but today he tipped the

 scales at 12 ounces.
-Both big bulls deserved their freedom after an epic fight against the 5 weight, both will count towards the quest, I'm 13 away from reaching my goal------GOT TO LOVE LANDING
+Both big bulls deserved their freedom after an epic fight against the 5 weight------GOT TO LOVE LANDING

 THESE BIG BLUEGILLS USING THE FLY ROD!!!